QRCS-CORP/AERN/README.md

 Trademark Office (USPTO).
 Unauthorized use may result in patent infringement liability.

 QRCS-PL private License.
 See license file for details.
-Software is copyrighted and MPDC is patent pending.
+Software is copyrighted and AERN is patent pending.
 Written by John G. Underhill, under the QRCS-PL license, see the included license file for details.
 Not to be redistributed or used commercially without the author's expressed written permission.
 _All rights reserved by QRCS Corp.
 2025._